mozilla-platform-ops/relops-infra/moonshot/MOONSHOT_MEDIC.md

    polls fleetroll on a configurable interval (default 15 min) and fetches the current bad-host list.

-2. **Gate** — Before acting, Medic checks that fleetroll's underlying data is fresh (≥65% of hosts have reported within the loop interval).
-Stale data means fleetroll itself may be broken, so the run is skipped rather than resetting hosts that might be fine.
+2. **Gate** — Before acting, Medic checks Fleetroll's versioned JSON freshness report and requires both host observations and Taskcluster observations to be fresh (≥65% coverage within the loop interval).
+It also requires the expected schema and a clean failure list.
+Stale, malformed, or incomplete data means Fleetroll itself may be broken, so the run is skipped rather than resetting hosts that might be fine.

 3. **Reset** — Each bad host is cold-reset via iLO (`reset_moonshot.py`).
 Medic